Skip to main content

 Purpose

-Certification is open to all currently enrolled undergraduate and graduate students living on and off campus.
-Instructions on how to apply are detailed below.
+The Green Living Survey is open to all currently enrolled undergraduate and graduate students living on and off campus.
+Students can take once per year.

 Rewards